Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

-Our primary goal is to find practical solutions for training a DNN with improved adversarial stability without compromising the overall performance.
-We use ECG classification as a proxy task, since Han, et al. recently showed that models trained for this attack are susceptible to natural-looking adversarial attacks \cite{han_deep_2020}.
-In short, these researchers observed that traditional $\ell_\infty$ PGD attacks produce square-wave artifacts that are not physiologically plausible in ECG signals; as such, they modified the perturbation space by applying smoothing kernels in the attack objective, rendering plausible yet still highly effective adversarial samples.
-As a high-dimensional problem, it is not feasible to adversarially train models for robust ECG classification.
-In contrast, we seek to instead train multiple classification network arms with diverse weaknesses and integrate them together via ensemble learning to achieve an accurate and stable performance.
+Han, et al. has shown that models trained for ECG classification are concerningly susceptible to natural-looking adversarial attacks \cite{han_deep_2020}.
+In short, the authors observed that traditional $\ell_\infty$-bounded PGD attacks produce square-wave artifacts that are not physiologically plausible in ECG; to rectify this, the perturbation space was modified by applying Gaussian smoothing kernels in the attack objective, rendering plausible yet still highly effective adversarial samples.